zencart/documentation/content/user/new_user_topics/browser_caching.md

 "Why don't I see my new CSS style?"

-"Where's my javascript function update?"
+"Where's my JavaScript function update?"

 If you upload a new file with the same name as an existing file, in many cases you won't see the change right away in your browser.
-This could be for an image, a CSS file or a javascript file.
+This could be for an image, a CSS file or a JavaScript file.
 Why is this?

 It's because of a browser behavior called _caching_.